Rusvai/Rusvai/README.md

 - 👋 Hi, I’m @Rusvai
 - 👀 I’m interested in data analysis
 - 🌱 I’m currently learning Data Analysis at Google.
-- 💞️ I’m looking to collaborate on Data analysis related projects and trainings in order to be more competenet.
+- 💞️ I’m looking to collaborate on Data analysis related projects and trainings in order to be more competent.
 - 📫 How to reach me here, or at LinkedIN: https://www.linkedin.com/in/gabor-rusvai/

 <!---